nazazly/rock_paper_scissors/README.md

       Score - {your name}: 0, Computer: 1
       Do you want to play again? (y/n):

+# Key Takeaways
+1. Practiced if statements and use it to produce a game.
+2. Added score tracker to keep the game more interesting and competitive.

 # Contact
 If you have any questions or issues, feel free to contact me at aezz99@gmail.com